Dynatrace-Adam-Gardner/UnleashKubernetesTutorial/README.md

 Once done, set the flag to `disabled` so that traffic is being served by the app.

+# Validate Dynatrace Tags

+In your Dynatrace tenant, open the `Transactions and Services` page and navigate to the `unleash-demo` service.

+Ensure that your service is tagged with the following:

+`keptn_project:website`, `keptn_service:front-end` and `keptn_stage:production`

+These tags are created when you [installed the `dynatrace-service` on Keptn](https://keptn.sh/docs/0.6.0/reference/monitoring/dynatrace) .
+If you do not see these tags, please STOP and ensure you follow this instructions linked above.

+This tutorial WILL NOT WORK without those tags.

 ----

 > The following instructions should be executed on the Keptn machine.